PREVIEW: Colchester United v Luton Town

 Their best victory was as superb 5-0 triumph in Division Two back in 2003 with Steve Howard scored a hat-trick, with Carl Griffiths and Kevin Nicholls (penalty) all on target.

-Last time out: Luton fell to a 4-1 defeat on their last visit to Colchester, a Championship clash on Boxing Day 2006.
+Last time out: Luton fell to a 4-1 defeat on their last visit to Colchester with the Championship clash on Boxing Day 2006.

 The visitors were 2-0 behind at the break as Kevin McLeod (23) and Chris Iwelumo (65) netted, while Richard Garcia added a third on the hour and Iwelumo had his second on 65 minutes.